 Julia Mendelsohn

-I am an incoming Assistant Professor (beginning August 2025) at the University of Maryland, jointly appointed in the College of Information and Department of Government and Politics.
-In the meantime, I will be working as a postdoctoral scholar at the University of Chicago Data Science Institute.
-I am currently finishing my PhD at the University of Michigan School of Information, advised by Ceren Budak.
-I completed my BA in Linguistics (2018) and MS in Computer Science (2019) at Stanford University.
+I am an Assistant Professor at the University of Maryland College of Information.
+Previously, I was a postdoctoral scholar at the University of Chicago Data Science Institute.
+I completed my PhD in Information at the University of Michigan School of Information, and hold a BA in Linguistics and MS in Computer Science from Stanford University.

 Here are some directions that I have worked on and continue to be excited about:

-3. Computational sociolinguistics.
+- Computational sociolinguistics.
 I have done some work on language variation, change, and social meaning in online communities (and would love to do more!).
-I am interested in bridging sociolinguistics and computational social science to understand the relationship between linguistic practices and social networks
+I am interested in bridging sociolinguistics and computational social science to understand the relationship between linguistic practices and social networks.

 You can find more information about me from my curriculum vitae.